Pakistan national football team: Emergence (1960s)

 In 1965 after a tour to Ceylon involving several test matches, they played in the inaugural 1965 RCD Cup and finished third.
 In the 1960s, the national team also hosted several teams from Soviet Union and Dallas Tornados for unofficial test matches.
 In March 1967, the national team played a four-match test series against Saudi Arabia in Lyallpur, Sukkur, Hyderabad and Karachi, winning and losing once, and drawing twice.
 Months later, Pakistan lost their Asian Cup qualifiers against Burma and Cambodia and drew their final match against India.
+Pakistan also entered the 1968 Merdeka Tournament, but did not feature in it, withdrawing earlier before the tournament started.

 They then hosted the second 1967 RCD Cup and finished third.
 In 1969, they travelled to Iran to take part in the 1969 Friendship Cup, in which they had a 2–1 win against Iraq and a record 9–1 defeat by Iran.
 This was before another disappointment at the 1969 and 1970 RCD Cup editions.

 Despite the game's growth in the 1960s, Pakistan did not actively participate in the Asian Games football tournaments held in 1962, 1966, and 1970 due to financial constraints.
 The World Cup qualifiers followed a similar pattern, with Pakistan missing crucial matches because of a lack of interest from the federation and insufficient government support.

 Dark era (1970s)

 Following the 1971 Bangladesh Liberation War, East Pakistan became the independent nation of Bangladesh.
-This separation also led to the loss of the Dhaka First Division League, which had provided a higher standard of competition and professionalism than was typically found in West Pakistan, often drawing leading players from West Pakistan and functioned alongside the National Football Championship as a key competitive platform.
+This separation also led to the loss of the Dhaka First Division League, which had provided a higher standard of competition than was typically found in West Pakistan, often drawing leading players from West Pakistan and functioned alongside the National Football Championship as a key competitive platform.

 The national team did not compete again until 1973, when the national team toured the far east, which included several test matches against local teams and a friendly against China ending in a 4–7 defeat.